BS, Horticulture, University of Missouri

 MS, Agronomy, Iowa State University

-Before coming to the Southwest Center in 1996, Andy worked for two agricultural biotech companies in California and Wisconsin, the Center for Plant Conservation at Missouri Botanical Garden in St. Louis, and the Rwandan Agricultural Research Institute as a Peace Corps Volunteer.
+Before coming to the Southwest Research, Extension and Education Center in 1996, Andy worked for two agricultural biotech companies in California and Wisconsin, the Center for Plant Conservation at Missouri Botanical Garden in St. Louis, and the Rwandan Agricultural Research Institute as a Peace Corps Volunteer.
 He has consulted internationally on numerous horticultural and agroforestry projects, and currently serves as a Director of Ozark Regional Land Trust.
 Andy and his wife, Diann, live in southwest Missouri near the town of Monett, where they farm 70 acres tending a variety of fruit, nut and hay crops.